Category Archives: Biographies and autobiographies

 No less significant, yet less well known, is the 1888 prosecution of Henry Vizetelly, the elderly head of a family publishing business in London.

-His crime: publishing English language editions of some of Emile Zola’s most provocative and “vile” novels.
+His crime: publishing English language editions of some of the most provocative and “vile” novels written by Emile Zola.
 His punishment: prison, the collapse of his health and the ruin of his business.

 Zola and the Victorians by Eileen Horne is a fictionalised account of the history of this case.
 Using court and Parliamentary records, letters and newspaper reports, Horne weaves a narrative showing how Vizetelly became the target of the National Vigilance Society – a group of moral vigilantes who wanted to rid England of “vile literature”.

 According to the society young girls were being led to prostitution because of cheap translated versions of books by Emile Zola.
 In 1888 they launched a prosecution for obscene libel against Henry Vizetelly, Zola’s British publisher.

 Three titles from Zola’s Rougon-Macquart series were used as evidence in the subsequent Old Bailey trial: Nana, The Soil (La Terre) and Piping Hot!
 (Pot Bouille).
 They were books, the court was told, that featured rapes, pregnancies, menstruation, nudity and women’s sexuality.